January 6, 2023CMMS

-When asking for referrals, specify the requirements for all open jobs, even to employees working in the same department you’re hiring for.
-Identify rewards to incentivize employees to refer and mix monetary and non-monetary rewards.
+When asking for referrals, specify the requirements for all open positions, even for employees in the same department you are hiring.
+Incentivize employees to refer job applicants by mixing monetary and non-monetary rewards.

 4. Provide Clarity on Career Progression

-Your employees want to grow in terms of seniority and pay over time.
+Your employees want to grow at your company in terms of seniority and pay over time.
 Clarifying their growth trajectory helps them feel confident about their growth within your company.
 In addition, you’ll retain top talent by promoting them to senior roles and rewarding their performance for work well done.

-Career progression may not be about promotions.
+Career progression may be more than just promotions.
 Employees may value job security more than a promotion if layoffs are frequent.
-They may want to want to move from part-time to full-time employees, acquire new skills, and/or work on complex tasks.
-Ask employees what they consider career growth.
+They may want to move from part-time to full-time employees, acquire new skills, and work on complex tasks.
+Ask employees what they want their career growth to look like.

 5. Provide a Supportive and Safe Work Environment

-Monetary compensation is an essential part of the equation for your employees, but it also acts as a powerful lever to drive employee productivity.
+Monetary compensation is an essential part of the equation for your employees.
+And also is a powerful lever to drive employee productivity.
 For example, you can offer employees a per-piece incentive rather than a fixed amount for excellent performance.
 It’s a win-win because you’ll keep employees motivated to achieve rather than aiming for a single production threshold.

 However, money is not the only element in the equation.
-In addition to wage growth, employees want to work with managers they admire and to work on challenging tasks.
+In addition to wage growth, employees want to work with managers they admire on challenging tasks.

 You also need to provide a safe environment, keep the workload reasonable to ensure good mental health, and provide benefits like healthcare in line with what your industry competitors offer.

 Get MaintainX to Help Manage the Labor Shortage